universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	  !_TAG_KIND_DESCRIPTION!{language-name}	{kind-letter},{kind-name}	/description/

-	If your tool relies on some kinds, refer to the pseudo-tags of this kind.
+	If your tool relies on some kinds, refer to the pseudo-tags of this type.
 A tool can reject the tags file that doesn't include expected kinds, and raise an error in an early stage of processing.